Not creating a social media strategy is one of the key mistakes people make when they start to do online marketing.

 - Everybody else is doing it.

-- You do it because you want to engage with your customers and provide better customer service.
+- You want to engage with your customers and provide better customer service.

-- You do it because you want to encourage customers to keep coming back to you.
+- You want to encourage customers to keep coming back to you.

 These are just some answers but you get the idea: you must have a reason why you're doing it, and most importantly, a goal (or more).